rbrutherford3/initPi/README.md

 Additionally, a firewall is set up with the proper rules to allow the SSH port through, and considerations are made for SSH configuration via keys only (no password access).
 A system update and full upgrade are also performed.

 ## Security
 Obviously saving passwords in plain text is not wise, so `initpi` deletes `initpi.conf` after execution.
-I am currently working on a way to automatically encrypt the configuration file to allow it to be safely stored for future use and avoid the need to delete it, but for now copying the configuration file and securing it are at the user's discretion and must assume the risk.
+I want to automatically encrypt the configuration file to allow it to be safely stored for future use and avoid the need to delete it, but for now copying the configuration file and securing it are at the user's discretion and must assume the risk.

 ### Mitigating security risks (most effective first):
 * Don't save `init.conf` at all, re-enter information for each run in UI